What Is Aircraft Management & Why You Need It

 This is where you can see a real return on your management fee.
 Because large management companies oversee entire fleets, they have significant purchasing power.
 They can negotiate impressive discounts on everything from fuel and insurance to maintenance services and pilot training.
 For example, it’s not uncommon for owners to see savings of 10% on insurance, 15% on maintenance, and up to 25% on fuel.
 These savings are passed directly to you and can easily offset, or even exceed, the cost of the management fee.
 Managing your purchasing and inventory through a partner with this kind of leverage is one of the smartest ways to reduce operational expenses.

-Finding Tax and Depreciation Advantages
+Identifying Potential Tax and Depreciation Benefits

 The financial benefits of aircraft ownership can be complex, but a knowledgeable management company can help you make the most of them.
 They are well-versed in tax regulations specific to aviation and can guide you on strategies like bonus depreciation.
 For instance, some rules may allow businesses to write off a large percentage of the purchase price, leading to significant tax savings.
 Your management company will ensure that all your records are meticulously organized and compliant, which is crucial for taking advantage of these benefits and preparing for any audits.
 Using a digital aircraft document management system simplifies this process, keeping every important file secure and accessible.